Beyond Surface Similarity: Evaluating LLM-Based Test Refactorings with Structural and Semantic Awareness: Limitations of Existing Metrics

-To evaluate the suitability of common similarity metrics for test refactoring, we compare each EvoSuite test with its LLM-refactored counterpart using METEOR, ROUGE-L, CodeBLEU, and cosine similarity, based on CodeBERT, GraphCodeBERT, and OpenAI’s \texttt{text-embedding-3-small}.
-Tables~\ref{tab:nlp_metrics_stats} and~\ref{tab:cosine_similarity_stats} report distributional summaries.
+We assess the relevance of standard similarity metrics for test refactoring by comparing each EvoSuite test with its LLM-refactored counterpart across Defects4J and SF110.
+While Table \ref{tab:refactor_metrics} reports aggregate similarity scores, here we analyze their full distributions using METEOR, ROUGE-L, CodeBLEU, and cosine similarity from CodeBERT, GraphCodeBERT, and OpenAI’s text-embedding-3-small.
+Tables \ref{tab:nlp_metrics_stats} and \ref{tab:cosine_similarity_stats} summarize the results.